casperin/nod/README.md

-nod
+Nod
 ===

-Frontend validation for Bootstrap
+Frontend validation jQuery plugin

 [Documentation and examples](http://casperin.github.com/nod "nod") -- or you can just clone this and open index.html :)